Frosthaven/multilauncher/README.md

 `run_these` is an array of programs you want to run (notice we don't add ".exe" to anything).
 Make sure your main game or application is listed here!

 `kill_these_after` is an array of program names as they appear in the task manager.
-These will be killed when the watched process exits (IE: You've closed the game).
+These will be killed when the watched process exits (example: You've closed the game).

 *In the example above, we are launching both Path of Exile and a trade macro program.
 When "PathOfExile_x64" is no longer running, we kill the programs "Awakened-PoE-Trade-2.10.1" and "Awakened PoE Trade" - two processes spawned by the trade macro when run.*

+# Adding CMD Scripts (Advanced)
+There are two json config points for running cmd scripts:

+The `run_cmd` entries will execute after `run_these` entries

+The `run_cmd_after` entries will execute last after the `kill_these_after` entries.

+*Note: if your cmd scripts require double quotes, be sure to escape each one you use (example: `/"`)

 # Building from source
 First, you want to install the ps2exe powershell module.
 Open a new powershell window (as admin) and run this command (selecting yes to all options):